webplatformco/project-class-partials/proposals/class-spread.md

 ## Proposal

-The spread syntax for classes would work like this:
+The spread syntax for classes could work like this:

 ```js
 class A {